 The early roots of the Bohemian - Austrian family Colloredo-Mansfeld reach from Friulio in Italy to the Swabian-Baden area at Lake Constance.
 The 2 brothers Lords of Colloredo- Waldsee Liebhard (Liabardo) and Heinrich joined Conrad the Elder* on his voyage to Italy in 1025 where he received the insignia of imperial dignity by Pope John XIX.
 During their stay Liabardo and Heinrich were enchanted by the beauty and pleasant living conditions of the region and decided to settle in the lands of Patriarch Poppo of Aquileia who was well acquainted to Conrad the II.(*Short About Conrad II.
 990 –1039, known as Conrad the Elder, Emperor of the Holy Roman Empire from 1027 until his death, founder of the Salian dynasty of emperors.
 Conrad served as King of Germany from 1024, King of Italy from 1026 and King of Burgundy from 1033.)

-Liabardo successfully managed and expanded the territory of the Patriarch Poppo, he was eventually rewarded with the castle of Mels near Udine.
+Liabardo successfully managed and expanded the territory of the Patriarch Poppo for which he was eventually rewarded the castle of Mels near Udine.
 Liabordo Waldsee now Visconte (Count) of Mels and his descendants expanded and advanced in the following 250 years through rough times of prolonged struggles for land and power between rich lords and large powers such as the Republic of Venice.
 In 1305 Wilhelm von Mels was given permission to build what one could call the "Stammschloß" namely the Family castle Colloredo di Montalbano which is partly still standing even after a devastating earthquake in 1976.
-There is a very ambitious rebuilding and renovation program by the commune of Colloredo to rebuild the castle.
+Thankfully there is a very ambitious rebuilding and renovation program by the commune of Colloredo.

 The noble family Waldsee (in another notation also Wallsee or Walsee) played an important role until the end of the 15th century not only in their home territory of Baden, but also in Austria.
 The linage died out with Barbara von Schaumburg, born Waldsee in 1493.